-Mastery (sati) is most commonly translated as 'mindfulness.'5 It refers to active memory, bringing to mind and bearing in mind of previously learned knowledge and skills, thematically centered around what is relevant to performance of the current practice task.
+Proficiency (sati) is most commonly translated as 'mindfulness.'
+It refers to active memory, bringing to mind and bearing in mind of previously learned "know-how," thematically centered around what is relevant to performance of the current practice task.

-"Putting away covetedness and grief for the world" (or, more concisely, "unhinderedness") is equated with the removal of the hindrances6 to make one "unhindered" by worldly self-concern.
-We will see that it commonly develops further into samādhi, a centering of the mind around just those circumstances and know-how that are relevant to accomplishing the primary task.
+"Putting away covetedness and grief for the world" is equated with the removal of the hindrances6 to make one "unhindered" by worldly self-concern.
+We will see that it commonly develops further into "composure," a centering of the mind around just those circumstances and know-how that are relevant to accomplishing the primary task.

-Bringing these four qualities to bear is what I call the "satipaṭṭhāna method," which is an art of skillfulness, attentive to the present practice conditions, and tutored and trained in how to accomplish the current task or practice.
-In the case of satipaṭṭhāna contemplative practice, it brings our acquired Dhammic principles and skills into our present experience of body, feelings, mind or dhammas.
-More broadly within Buddhist life, we find the satipaṭṭhāna method applied in ethical practices (following behavioral standards, developing the brahmavihāras, monitoring intentions, etc) and devotional practices (recalling qualities of the triple gem, etc.).
-More broadly outside of Buddhist life, it would be applicable in a wide variety of learned skills, including martial arts.
+Bringing these four qualities to bear is what I call the "satipaṭṭhāna method," the art of skillfulness, attentive to the present practice conditions, and tutored and trained in how to accomplish the current task or practice.
+In the case of satipaṭṭhāna practice, it brings our acquired Dhammic principles and skills into our present experience of body, feelings, mind or dhammas.
+We note that the same method appears to apply not only to Buddhist contemplative practice, but to martial arts as well and, moreover, pervades all aspects of Buddhist practice and is applicable, practically speaking, far beyond.

-2. The etymology of 'satipatthāna'
+The etymology of 'satipatthāna'